dcYuan33/llm-course/README.md

 * **Speculative decoding**: Use a small model to produce drafts that are then reviewed by a larger model to speed up text generation.
 EAGLE-3 is a particularly popular solution.

 📚 **References**:
-* [GPU Inference](https://huggingface.co/docs/transformers/main/en/perf_infer_gpu_one) by Hugging Face: Explain how to optimize inference on GPUs.
 * [LLM Inference](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices) by Databricks: Best practices for how to optimize LLM inference in production.
-* [Optimizing LLMs for Speed and Memory](https://huggingface.co/docs/transformers/main/en/llm_tutorial_optimization) by Hugging Face: Explain three main techniques to optimize speed and memory, namely quantization, Flash Attention, and architectural innovations.
-* [Assisted Generation](https://huggingface.co/blog/assisted-generation) by Hugging Face: HF's version of speculative decoding.
-It's an interesting blog post about how it works with code to implement it.
 * [EAGLE-3 paper](https://arxiv.org/abs/2503.01840?utm_source=chatgpt.com): Introduces EAGLE-3 and reports speedups up to 6.5×.
 * [Speculators](https://github.com/vllm-project/speculators): Library made by vLLM for building, evaluating, and storing speculative decoding algorithms (e.g., EAGLE-3) for LLM inference.